nickovs/multitherm/README.md

 existing heating circuit.
 Details of a suitable hardware configuration can be found in the the [hardware](hardware/Hardware.md) subdirectory.

-To make use of this code it should be loaded into the root of the file system on the MicroPython board and the `main.py` file should be updated to include the lines:
+To make use of this code the `multitherm.py` file should be loaded into the root of the file system on the MicroPython board and the `main.py` file should be updated to include the lines:

 ```
 import multitherm